 - Gently pour ⅓ cup of batter and spread it in a circular motion and make like a flat circle, similar to a pancake spreading.

-- And drizzle 1 tsp vegetable oil over it.
+- And drizzle 1 teaspoon vegetable oil over it.

-- Sprinkle 1 tsp of chutney powder on top of it, once it is half cooked flip it with a spatula and cook in on both the sides.
+- Sprinkle 1 teaspoon of chutney powder on top of it, once it is half cooked flip it with a spatula and cook in on both the sides.

 - Now, serve this podi dosai hot by transferring it to the plate.